armbian/documentation/docs/Process_Release-Model.md

 The goal of this thread is to discuss testing, bugfixes, and the overall quality of the release.
 Once the release is complete, this thread should be locked and unpinned.
 ```
-- Before Code Freeze --  Make note in the thread the incomplete jira issues tagged for the release [example](https://forum.armbian.com/topic/12763-armbian-2002-chiru-release-thread/?tab=comments#comment-93245)
+- Before Code Freeze -- Make note in the thread the incomplete Jira issues tagged for the release [example](https://forum.armbian.com/topic/12763-armbian-2002-chiru-release-thread/?tab=comments#comment-93245)
-- After test images are procuded, engage in community for assistants wih testing.. forums, twitter, etc.  [share this tool](https://github.com/armbian/autotests)
+- After test images are procuded, engage in community for assistants wih testing.. forums, Twitter, etc.  [share this tool](https://github.com/armbian/autotests)

 ### 2. Release Candidate Branch Management

 - For code freeze -- create a RC branch as `version-rc` ex: `v20.02.0-rc`
-- If Possible, create Jira tickets for major changes in github that were not tracked in Jira
+- If possible, create Jira tickets for major changes in github that were not tracked in Jira
-- Begin Testing Process.
+- Begin testing process.
 See [Release Testing](#release-testing)
 - Do not modify branch directy.
 Only accept PRs
-- Only accept PRs for Bugfixes.
+- Only accept PRs for bug fixes.
 No features
-- Update master branch version to the NEXT release version with `-trunk`  ex.
-If RC is v20.02.0-rc Master bacomes v20.05.0-trunk
+- Update `main` branch version to the NEXT release version with `-trunk`  ex.
+If RC is v20.02.0-rc `main` becomes v20.05.0-trunk
-- CI Testing should pass on PR
+- CI testing should pass on PR
 - Test images should automatically be built via Igor's script
 - Repeat build, test, and bugfix process until release is stable
-- Cherry-pick bugfixes back into master
+- Cherry-pick bug fixes back into master
-- Create Final Release branch from RC
+- Create Final release branch from RC

 ### 3. Release

-- In Github create a Release from final release branch
+- In Github create a release from final release branch
 Enable [source freezing](https://github.com/armbian/build/pull/6318) for this branch
 ```
 ./compile.sh targets
 cp output/info/git_sources.json config/sources/
 ```
 following by commiting this code to build framework.
-- Copy Release notes generated by Jira Release into Github form
+- Copy release notes generated by Jira release into Github form
-- Add other appropriate information into release github release notes
+- Add other appropriate information into release Github release notes
 - Point Armbian build system to new release
-- Update armbian documentation to reflect current release
+- Update Armbian documentation to reflect current release
 - Celebrate